friction2d/friction2d.github.io/documentation/source-windows.md

 ## Requirements

-CMake and Visual Studio (Build Tools) 2017 or 2019 are required.
+CMake and Visual Studio Build Tools are required.

 ### CMake